Most people have heard of the term net worth, and many also understand what it means.

 - Any other types of debt

-Calculating your liquid net worth may really be an eye-opener and make you appear poorer than you thought you were.
-It is, however, a very interesting and a very essential exercise to achieve financial freedom and build assets.
+Calculating your liquid net worth may be an eye-opener and make you appear in worse shape than you thought.
+However, it’s an essential exercise to achieve financial freedom and build assets.

 Calculating Liquid Net Worth: An Example

-All you do is create a spreadsheet and insert liquid assets and liabilities manually.
+Create a spreadsheet and insert liquid assets and liabilities.

-First, put down all of your liquid assets into one column and decide how much to discount non-liquid assets.
+First, include all your liquid assets in one column and decide how much to discount those that aren’t cash equivalents.

-Update the date in the spreadsheet as the need arises, as your home may appreciate, your car will probably depreciate, etc.
+Update the data in the spreadsheet as needed, as your home may appreciate, your car will probably depreciate, etc.

 Don’t despair if the final figure is lower than you expected.
-Focus on paying off your debts (liabilities) if you ended up with a negative liquid net worth.
-If and when it is positive, set up a goal for your net worth and work on achieving that.
-It could be $100,000, $1,000,000, or more, or less.
-For some tips on how, scroll down and continue to read.
+Focus on paying off your debts (liabilities) if you have a negative liquid net worth.
+If and when the number is positive, set a goal for your net worth and work on achieving that.
+Continue reading for some tips on how to increase your liquid net worth.